-Covid 19 coronavirus: Today's case numbers update, including Mt Roskill Evangelical Fellowship Church
+Covid 19 coronavirus: One new case in the community, linked to Mt Roskill church

 • Covid 19 coronavirus: West Auckland mall eatery added to growing list of locations of interest

-The case highlighted the need for people to reveal their close contacts.
-The St Dominic's student was a contact of a previously undisclosed close contact.

-Yesterday there were two new cases in the Mt Roskill group associated with the Evangelical Fellowship Church.

-There were both part of a sub-cluster that started when an infectious church member visited a bereaved family while Auckland was still in level 3.
+Today's new case is associated with the sub-cluster that started when an infectious church member visited a bereaved family while Auckland was still in level 3.

 The infectious person had been identified as a close contact of an infected person and should have been isolating at home.